Top of Page

 Understanding Special Education

-Special education services provided by Chicago Public Schools through the Office of Diverse Learners Supports and Services are aligned with state and federal regulations, including the Individuals with Disabilities Act (IDEA) and Section 504 of the Rehabilitation Act, which prohibits discrimination on the basis of disability.
+Special education services provided by Chicago Public Schools through the Office for Students with Disabilities are aligned with state and federal regulations, including the Individuals with Disabilities Act (IDEA) and Section 504 of the Rehabilitation Act, which prohibits discrimination on the basis of disability.

 Illinois State Board of Education